henryjtaylor/Slogo/doc/addition.md

 Estimation:
 	I think this addition will take me about an hour.
 There's not too much to do to add this feature, I just need to look over how everything works again.
 To implement this feature, I think I will only have to change 5 classes.
 I need to add two: the actual commands.
 Then, I will only need to add methods in Turtle, View, and TurtleView to actually add the stamps.

+Reivew:
+	I was right.
+It took me probably 45 minutes to add these two new commands.
+I only had to update the 5 files that I mentioned to add the feature because of the way we had set up observers monitoring the turtles, which is conventient.
+All I had to do was add a method in Turtle that made a stamp, then notified the observer.
+Then, I only had to look at the code for the observer and add/remove it to/from the turtleView.
+Yes, I tested both commands seperately, and they both worked on the first try.

+Analysis:
+	It was actually a little better than I remembered.
+The classes were a bit messy, which makes the readability a little harder.
+For instance, in the View side, which I had barely looked at previously, they just used a single observer, which was the actual View, and used 'instanceof' and type casting for every flagged change.
+Although this made it easy to add the feature, it is generally not good design.
+So, I would improve that.
+Second, although I think the actual design of our command system is decent, it is a little confusing, so I would work on refactoring that a little.